RMS Empress of Britain (1955): Empress of Britain

 Empress of Britain was built by Fairfield Shipbuilding in Govan near Glasgow, Scotland.
-She was launched on 22 June 1955 by HM Queen Elizabeth II.
+She was christened on 22 June 1955 by Queen Elizabeth II.
 This was nearly fifty years after the first CP Empress of Britain was launched from Govan in November 1905.
 Eleven months later, she set out on a maiden voyage from Liverpool to Montreal, leaving Liverpool on 20 April 1956.